-In conjunction with his studies in composition, Gomez began to study conducting with Maestro Terence Frazor and was mentored by Dr. Eugene Dowdy, former Director of Orchestras at UTSA.
-Gomez had previously studied with Dowdy when he was a student at Sandra Day O'Connor High School through an Independent Study and Mentorship program.
+In conjunction with his studies in composition at UTSA, Gomez began to study conducting with Maestro Terence Frazor privately and was mentored by Dr. Eugene Dowdy, former Director of Orchestras at UTSA.

 As a composer, Gomez has had readings and performances of his works by ensembles including the UTSA Symphony Orchestra, Ensemble Dal Niente, the ISU Concert Choir, Opus '17 Quartet, ...and friends ensemble among others.
 Gomez was awarded the Reed Holmes Composition Award in the spring of 2015 and was the winner of the Texas Orchestra Directors Association Composition Competition in the summer of 2017.

-As a conductor, Gomez has rehearsed and conducted both large and small orchestral ensembles performing works by composers including Tchaikovsky, Saint-Säens, Brahms, Stravisnky, Bizet, Gomez, Beethoven, Dvořák, and Mozart as well as staged musicals and operatic productions.
+As a conductor, Gomez has rehearsed and conducted both large and small orchestral ensembles performing works by composers including Tchaikovsky, Saint-Säens, Brahms, Stravisnky, Bizet, Gomez, Beethoven, Dvořák, and Mozart as well as staged musical and operatic productions.
 During his time at ISU, Gomez served as assistant conductor to Dr. Glenn Block as well as Orchestra Manager for the ISU Symphony Orchestra.

-Gomez is not only a composer and conductor.
-Gomez has been playing the cello since he was nine years old and has studied under cellists Ken Freudigman, Lachezar Kostov, Dan Zollars, Ryan Murphy and Dr. Adriana Ransom.
+Not only a composer and conductor, Gomez has also been playing the cello since he was nine years old and has studied under cellists Ken Freudigman, Lachezar Kostov, Dan Zollars, Ryan Murphy, and Dr. Adriana Ransom.
 Gomez has performed in various orchestras and ensembles in Texas and Illinois including The Orchestra of the Incarnate Word, Symphony Viva, Opus '17 , the Illinois State University Symphony Orchestra, the Illinois Valey Symphony Orchestra, the "...and friends" chamber ensemble, and the San Antonio Chinese Orchestra.
-Gomez also teaches cello privately.